 2070 U.S. Hwy.
 278, SE, Social Circle, GA 30025

-We do this through research, surveys, conservation programs, education, land acquisition and habitat management from July 1, 2013, to June 30, 2014.
+This report details nongame research, surveys, conservation programs, education, land acquisition and habitat management from July 1, 2013, to June 30, 2014.

-Thank you for your interest in Georgia's nongame wildlife.
+Thank you for your interest in conserving Georgia’s nongame wildlife and natural habitats.

 Chief, Nongame Conservation Section